rackerlabs/docs-core-infra-user-guide/cloud_guide_intro/index.rst

 * Cloud Block Storage

+The guide is meant to simplify your startup process.
-The guide doesn't replace our detailed technical documentation, but we hope it simplifies your startup process and gives you a clear picture of what, after getting started, you can do in the Rackspace cloud.
+It doesn't replace our detailed technical documentation, but we hope it gives you a clear picture of what, after getting started, you can do in the Rackspace cloud.

 * :ref:`cloud_intro`